Probate Q&A Series

 1. Confirm Title and Probate Status

 First, determine whether the estate has completed probate.
-If the property passed under a will, the personal representative must obtain a court order allowing distribution.
+If the property passed under a will, the personal representative may distribute the property in the course of estate administration if authorized under North Carolina law.
 Under N.C.
 Gen. Stat. § 28A-15-3, the representative may then execute a deed to each beneficiary.
 You need that deed to become a legal owner of your share.

 2. Transfer Your Share by Deed